Paris Mounties

-The Paris Titans are a junior hockey team based in Paris, Ontario, Canada.
-The team was founded in 1985 as the Paris Mounties, they were members of the Midwestern Junior C Hockey League of the Ontario Hockey Association until the 2016-17 season when it became the Pat Dougherty Division of the Central Conference of the Provincial Junior Hockey League.
+The Paris Mounties are a junior hockey team based in Paris, Ontario, Canada.
+The team was founded in 1985 as the Paris Mounties, they were members of the Midwestern Junior C Hockey League of the Ontario Hockey Association until the 2016–17 season when it became the Pat Dougherty Division of the Central Conference of the Provincial Junior Hockey League.
 In 2023, follow a sale of the team, they were renamed the Titans.

 History

 The Mounties came about in the wake of the folding of the Intermediate "B" Paris '29ers.

 After twenty-one seasons in the Niagara & District Junior C Hockey League, the Ontario Hockey Association realigned and they were placed in the Midwestern Junior C Hockey League.

 Summer of 2016 the eight junior "C" hockey leagues in Southern Ontario amalgamated into a single Provincial Junior Hockey League with the individual leagues becoming divisions.
 The Midwestern Junior league re-branded to the Pat Doherty Division.

-The playoffs for the 2019-20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.
+The playoffs for the 2019–20 season were cancelled due to the COVID-19 pandemic, leading to the team not being able to play a single game.

 During the 2023 off-season, the franchise was sold to new owners and the team was re-branded as the Paris Titans.
+In April 2026, the team announced they will returning to the Mounties name.